MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central.md

 10. Navigate to the `device_model` folder (located in the demo top-level main folder) and select the latest device model file to upload (e.g. `wfi32_iot_wm-2.json`)

     <img src=".//media/image77.png">

+    NOTE: All IoT Plug and Play certified devices have their device models published in the Azure [Device Models Repository](https://devicemodels.azure.com/).
+The complete set of device models for all of Microchip's certified devices can be found at https://github.com/Azure/iot-plugandplay-models/tree/main/dtmi/com/microchip

 11. Note all the capabilities that were imported from the JSON file and then click on the `Publish` icon at the top of the page.
 A pop-up window should appear to confirm the details for the new template to be added - then click on the `Publish` button